 In the first week of the semester we also organize an optional Moscow sightseeing bus excursion.
 And every day a lot of fascinating events happen in Moscow: concerts, current and permanent museum exhibitions, various social clubs.
 If you ask us for an advice we will be glad to suggest you where to go depending on your preferences and to make necessary arrangements.

 The IUM has modest sports facilities: a ping pong table and a small field where we hold our mini-soccer games.
 There is a ping pong table and a small gym in the dormitory.
 Several outdoor basketball/soccer courts are close to the dorm.
 The streets near the dorm are quiet and suitable for jogging.
 Our students are welcome to join the HSE sport clubs, for example, the HSE Ultimate club has been popular among our students.

 Our designated staff persons — “the helpers” — will assist you in finding anything you want to do.
-Previously we have set up painting courses, chess classes with chess masters, fencing practice and more.
+Previously we have set up painting courses, Olympic-style weightlifting classes, fencing practice and more.
 Also we can help you find necessary information if you organize your own trip with your friends.
 The “Math in Moscow” program wants to make sure you enjoy your time in Moscow, academically and socially and we are here to help.